Oblongmana/unity-vscode-base-config/README.md

 ## Why?

 - Running through Unity tutorials leads to a lot of projects being created, each of which requires the setup executed here if you want Unity warnings to appear (and a proper `.gitignore`).
 This turns that into a trivial task.
-- While the official doc is great, it's always easy to miss a step in fiddly multi-step processes (especially when we're using some things not strictly designed for VSCode, but rather Visual Studio).
+- While the official doc is great (https://code.visualstudio.com/docs/other/unity#_enabling-unity-warnings), it's always easy to miss a step in fiddly multi-step processes, especially when we're using some things not strictly designed for VSCode, but rather Visual Studio
 - Having a convenient way to keep standard .gitignore and Analyzers up-to-date.
 - Reducing the amount of fishing around for rules to ignore in `.editorconfig`, while waiting on suppressor support in VSCode for the Unity Analyzers

+## Sources:
+- Official Doc for setting up Analyzers: https://code.visualstudio.com/docs/other/unity#_enabling-unity-warnings
+- General additional rules for `.editorconfig`: https://www.reddit.com/r/Unity3D/comments/kbonih/how_to_enable_unity_warnings_in_visual_studio_code/
+- Rules for `.editorconfig` around unused methods: https://developercommunity.visualstudio.com/t/ide0052-identifies-unity-method-update-as-never-ca/1299963
+- Unity `.gitignore` is pulled by scripts from: https://github.com/github/gitignore
+- Microsoft.Unity.Analyzers analyzers are pulled from NuGet (human-friendly page: https://www.nuget.org/packages/Microsoft.Unity.Analyzers/) using NuGet API (https://docs.microsoft.com/en-us/nuget/api)

 ## TODO:
 - Depending on if/when suppressor support lands, possibly worth a script to sync `.editorconfig` with latest